aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

     Console](https://console.aiven.io/).
     :::

-1. Use Terraform to deploy the Infrastructure template in your AWS account with the provided variables.
+1. Use Terraform to deploy the infrastructure template in your AWS account with the provided variables.

     :::important